Tuesday, February 11th, 2014

 Last year, I was fortunate to start a few plants from native neomexicanus seed obtained from plants growing wild in Wyoming and Colorado.
 These plants are doing well, but as first-year plants, did not produce pollen/seeds of their own.
 Instead, I was able to obtain pollen from a female hop plant.
 Yes – a female plant!

 Under stress, many hop plants will throw male flowers.
 This “gender swap” is a survival tactic for dioecious plants in times of drought or other environmental problems.
 It can allow them to create offspring, even when no other plants are around.
 Growers of hops close cousin, cannabis, will often stress plants to create feminized pollen for breeding purposes.
 However, with hops, this pollen is rarely viable.
 As a commercial grower told me: “the monoecious plants never have viable pollen… Though in botany, you should never really say never”.
 And, for the most part, I found this to be true.
 Many previous experiments with feminized pollen failed to produce any seeds.

 In 2013, I decided to try again.
 This time, with pollen collected from various sources.

-Only one set of the pollen resulted in any seed formation (let’s call her “Jane” Doe).
+Only one set of the pollen resulted in any seed formation – it was from a naturally stressed Magnum plant.
 The pollen was applied to a burrs (immature cones) on each of my plants with a small brush.
 Paper bags were used to mark the pollinate cones and keep them isolated.
 At the end of the year, many of the cones contained seeds!